tcaiazzi/BGP_in_the_data_center_kathara/README.md

-# Example of use of BGP in a data center using Katharà
+# BGP in a data center using Katharà
 This is an example code for building a data center clos topology that use BGP for routing.

 ## Pre-requisite